 Marty is a certified chemical dependency counselor and anger management facilitator.

-Affectionately known as “Marty”, he has positively influenced and helped reshape the lives of many people in recovery, ranging from ex-cons to his high profile clients in the Beverly Hills, Malibu and Los Angeles areas.
+Affectionately known as “Marty”, he has positively influenced and helped reshape the lives of many people in recovery, ranging from ex-cons to his high profile clients in the Delray Beach, Florida.

-Marty is an excellent resource with indepth knowledge of current trends in the substance abuse and mental health treatment fields, as well as individual options for successful recovery.
+Marty is an excellent resource with in-depth knowledge of all of the current trends in the substance abuse and mental health treatment fields, as well as individual options for successful recovery outcomes.